-Taihan Cable & Solution and TELCON RF PHARMACEUTICAL are representative examples.
+Representative cases include Taihan Cable & Solution and TELCON RF PHARMACEUTICAL.
 After deciding on reverse splits, they decided on shareholder-allotted paid-in capital increases a few months later.
-In May 2023, Taihan Cable & Solution decided on a 10-for-1 reverse split, saying it would reduce the number of shares in circulation to stabilize the stock price.
-But just seven months later, it decided on a paid-in capital increase issuing new shares to shareholders, saying it would raise 500 billion won.
+In May 2023, Taihan Cable & Solution decided on a 10-to-1 par value reverse split, saying it would reduce the float to stabilize the share price.
+But just seven months later, it decided on a shareholder-allotted paid-in capital increase, saying it would raise 500 billion won by issuing new shares to shareholders.

 However, HLB Innovation and Jaeyoung Solutec said they have no immediate plans for a paid-in capital increase.